Jazzcort/CS4700_project2/README.md

 # Project 2: FTP Client

 ## Approach
-My project consists of two parts.
-The first part is the ftp module.
-In this module, I use `TcpSteam`, `std::fs`, and `std::io` to implement a FTP protocal.
-It contains the functions like `new` (Initialize a FtpStream with host and port number), `login` (Login with given username and password), `list`, `dele`, `mkd`...ect (The rest of the functions is used to send server command to the FTP server).
-Then, the second part is to use the ftp module I implemented to create a CLI.
-In this part, I use crates like `clap` and `regex` to helper me extract the command line argument and parameters (host, username, password...etc) from the URL format.
-Due to the Tcp experience I gained from previous project, everything went pretty smoothly.
+My project is comprised of two main components.
+The first part is the FTP module, where I employ `TcpStream`, `std::fs`, and `std::io` to implement the FTP protocol.
+This module features functions such as `new` (to initialize a FtpStream with a specified host and port number), `login` (for logging in with a provided username and password), and other functions like `list`, `dele`, `mkd`, etc., which are designed to send server commands to the FTP server.

+The second part involves utilizing the FTP module to create a Command-Line Interface (CLI).
+For this segment, I leverage crates such as `clap` and `regex` to facilitate the extraction of command-line arguments and parameters (such as host, username, password, etc.) from the URL format.
+Drawing on my previous experience with TCP, the integration of the FTP module into the CLI proceeded smoothly.

 ## Challenge
-The biggest challenge I faced during the project is to use the Regular Expression syntax.
-I hadn't had too many experiences of dealing with complexing string format and it took time to fully understand how the syntax work in Regular expression.
-However, after I figured it out, it becomes a very useful tool to extract desired infos from a formatted string.
+The most significant challenge I encountered during the project was mastering Regular Expression syntax.
+Prior to this project, my experience with handling complex string formats was limited, making it initially challenging to comprehend the intricacies of Regular Expression syntax.
+However, after investing time and effort into understanding its workings, I gained proficiency in using Regular Expressions as a powerful tool for extracting desired information from formatted strings.

 ## Code Testing
 For testing purposes, I run the debug version of my program through the terminal, ensuring that each execution functions as intended when interacting with FileZilla.
 Additionally, I perform tests with invalid commands to confirm that the Command-Line Interface (CLI) appropriately catches and handles errors.